nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Example: `course c/CS1231S` returns the course information and tutorial timings for CS1231S.

-If you are unsure about the course code, you can simply type `course` and a list of all courses will be shown.

 When the command succeeds:
 ```
 Course: CS2103T Software Engineering